The profile of chiral skyrmions of small radius: The near field

 which, in the original variables, gives the near field

-Fig.~\ref{fig:profiles_matching} shows the numerically calculated skyrmion profiles for three values of $\epsilon$ together with the corresponding approximations for the far field in Eq.~\eqref{eq:v4_decay} and the near field in Eq.~\eqref{eq:nearField_wtau}.
+Fig.~\ref{fig:profiles_matching} shows the numerically calculated skyrmion profiles for three values of $\dmscaled$ together with the corresponding approximations for the far field in Eq.~\eqref{eq:v4_decay} and the near field in Eq.~\eqref{eq:nearField_wtau}.
 The arbitrary constant of the near and far fields are chosen to agree with the numerical solutions.
-The near field approximation turns to an increasing function of $s$ past its domain of validity and this part is not plotted in the figure.
-When $\epsilon$ is small enough a matching between the near field and the far field can be done through the near field Eq.~\eqref{eq:nearField_match} and the far field Eq.~\eqref{eq:farField_match}, shown below, without the use of numerical data.
+The near-field approximation turns to an increasing function of $s$ past its domain of validity and this part is not plotted in the figure.

+When $\dmscaled$ is small enough a matching between the near field and the far field can be done through the near-field Eq.~\eqref{eq:nearField_match} and the far-field Eq.~\eqref{eq:farField_match}, shown below, without the use of numerical data.